osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

             - Added lightningbolt.wav sounds back in
             - Increased cost from $25,000 to $30,000
             - Slowed down the pace by a few seconds to make it easier to watch
-        - Hornet Nest:
+        - Hornet Nest/Swarm:
-            - Increased cost to $40,000
+            - Increased cost of Hornet Nest to $40,000
-            - Decreased armslevel from 2 to 1
+            - Decreased armslevel of Hornet Nest from 2 to 1
+            - Hornets come out 1 and 2 at a time instead of in big groups
         - Rollers:
             - Increased cost of Baby Roller to $4,000 for 2
             - Decreased armslevel of Baby Roller from 7 to 6